renanr0cha/100-days-of-code/log.md

 **Today's Progress**: A day with a lot of revision and practice of ES6 modules, refactoring Pomo Focus Timer.

 **Thoughts:** A very good day in general, I managed to rest well and prepare for the week ahead!
 10% done!

+### Day 11: May 3, 2022

+**Today's Progress**: This week will be focused in build the project of the #NextLevelWeekReturn from @Rocketseat.

+**Thoughts:** The day before When I sat down on my chair to code, a blackout ocurred!
+From 20:30 to 2:40 without electricity, but today I compensate and done a lot of work!